A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Preliminaries

 The final statement follows from the fact that every homomorphism is a fractional homomorphism and that $\bC = \Feas(\bC)$ for every crisp structure $\bC$. \end{proof}

 We say that two valued $\tau$-structures $\bA$ and $\bB$ are \emph{fractionally homomorphically equivalent} if there exists a fractional homomorphisms from $\bA$ to $\bB$ and from $\bB$ to $\bA$.
-Clearly, fractional homomorphic equivalence is indeed an equivalence relation on valued structures of the same signature.
+Since fractional homomorphisms compose~\cite{Resilience-VCSPs}, fractional homomorphic equivalence is indeed an equivalence relation on valued structures of the same signature.

 \begin{definition}[pp-construction] Let $\bA, \bB$ be valued structures.
 Then $\bB$ has a~\emph{pp-construction} in $\bA$ if $\bB$ is fractionally homomorphically equivalent to a~structure $\bB'$ which is a~pp-power of $\bA$. \end{definition}